IBM/zOS-BCPii/Example-Crypto-REXX/README.md

  '-D HWI.RXCRYPTO.OUTPUT -C CPC1'
  /*
  ```
- - exec is running in a TSO/E rexx environment and will query CPC CPC1
+ - exec is running in a TSO/E rexx environment and will query will query the crypto information associated with LPARS in operating status on CPC CPC1

 ## Generated Output